 If you want to force a matching failure at some point in a pattern, the most convenient way to do it is with (?!) because an empty string always matches, so an assertion that requires there not to be an empty string must always fail.
-The Perl 5.10 backtracking control verb (\FAIL) or (\F) is essentially a synonym for (?!).
+The backtracking control verb (\FAIL) or (\F) is a synonym for (?!).